- August 4, 2020

 "Skully" is a single-player fantasy platformer game offering about 5 hours of playtime.
 Players control a reanimated skull named Skully, who is tasked with intervening in a war between three sibling deities threatening their island home.
 Skully can transform into three distinct forms to overcome challenges and defeat enemies, and must traverse 18 levels in 7 different ecosystems.
 The game features a compelling story with fully voiced dialogue and cutscenes.

-- The game features beautiful graphics and a charming art style that enhances the overall experience.
+- The game features charming visuals and a delightful soundtrack that enhances the overall experience.

 “Skully offers some great gameplay that's satisfying when done right, and gives plenty of uniqueness throughout its five-hour run.”